lorien/grab/README.md

 I myself have not used Grab for many years.
 I am not sure it is being used by anybody at present time.
 Nonetheless I work on the project from time to time, just for fun.
-In 2022 I have annotated whole Grab code base with type hints, it complies mypy in strict mode.
+In 2022 I have annotated whole Grab code base with type hints, it complies to mypy in strict mode.
 Also the whole code base complies to pylint and flake8 linters.
 There are few exceptions: very large methods and classes with too many local atributes and variables.
 I will refactor them eventually.
 Also I have set up running mypy, pylint, flake8 and pytest in github actions.